Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Introduction

 for all $z \in [ 1, M + (N-1) \cdot \theta]$ and $\hat{z} \in [ \theta + 1, M + (N-1)\cdot \theta]$.
 In addition we suppose that

 Define $R_1(z)$ and $R_2(z)$ through

-Then $R_1(z)$ and $R_2(z)$ are analytic in $\mathcal{M}$. \end{theorem} We call the above expressions that define $R_{1,2}$ equations because once we integrate both sides around a closed contour the integrals of $R_{1,2}$ will give zero due to analyticity.
+Then $R_1(z)$ and $R_2(z)$ are analytic in $\mathcal{M}$. \end{theorem} We call the above expressions that define $R_{1,2}$ equations because once we multiply both sides by any holomorphic function and integrate it around a closed contour we get 0 due to analyticity.
 Theorem \ref{Nekrasov} is a two-level analogue of the discrete loop equations from \cite{BGG} for the measures (\ref{eq:distr2}), and we refer to the latter as {\em one-level or single-level Nekrasov's equations} so as to distinguish them from our equations.
-While our proof is similar in spirit to the one in \cite{BGG}, essentially performing a careful residue calculation, we remark that the computation is much more subtle in the two level-case and the main difficulty was in constructing $R_{1,2}(z).$
+While our proof is similar in spirit to the one in \cite{BGG}, essentially performing a careful residue calculation, we remark that the computation is much more subtle in the two level-case and the main difficulty was in constructing $R_{1,2}(z).$ In \cite{BGG} the construction comes from the work of \cite{N}, however, we are not aware of a proper analogue for $R_{1,2}$ in the physics literature.